 - shortness of breath when lying down

-- shortness of breath when leaning forward
+- shortness of breath that

 Some other causes of pericardial calcification include:

 - radiation therapy

 If there are no symptoms of pericardial calcification, a person is not likely to need treatment.

 If there is also inflammation in the area, the doctor may recommend anti-inflammatories, such as colchicine, corticosteroids, or nonsteroidal anti-inflammatory drugs (NSAIDs).

 A surgical procedure called a pericardiectomy may cure pericardial calcification.
 It involves removing a portion of the pericardium.